Japan's yield control faces biggest test to date as BOJ debates policy

 While other central banks have aggressively raised interest rates to resist rising prices, the BOJ has kept long-term rates around zero, seeking stronger consumption and wage growth to accompany Japan's unaccustomed inflation of the past year.

-But with inflation exceeding its 2% target, the BOJ is facing its biggest test so far for its stimulatory policy, which is called yield curve control (YCC).
+But with inflation exceeding its 2% target, the BOJ is facing its biggest test so far for yield curve control (YCC).

 Introduced in 2016, YCC holds short-term rates at -0.1%, while its target for the 10-year government bond is 0% with a small tolerance band.